OpenSDP/college-going-r/docs/college_going_hs_grad.md

 predicts high school graduation three years later.
-Building upon our analysis of the relationship between student performance in ninth and tenth grade, the analysis assesses the utility of using course-level performance data early in studentsâ€™ high school careers to assess risk of non-completion, and target students in need of academic and/or socio-emotional support.
+Building upon our analysis of the relationship between student performance in ninth and tenth grade, the analysis assesses the utility of using course-level performance data early in students’ high school careers to assess risk of non-completion, and target students in need of academic and/or socio-emotional support.